 Galena currently attracts 1.5 million visitors per year.
 Tourism is important to Galena, and Galenians support it.
 But many wonder how much the infrastructure of Galena - a town of only 3300 permanent residents - can support.
 At what point does crowding become such an issue that Galena country is no longer a pleasant place to visit or live in?
 How much can Galena's small staff, limited infrastructure budget, narrow streets and roads, and limited amount of parking support?
 At what point will Galena cease to be a real town, and become just a collection of tourist attractions?

 The developer's land includes the historic Marine Hospital.
 This structure was built in 1859 as a hospital for sailors along the Mississippi.
 It has sat mostly vacant for decades.
 The developer has promised to renovate this building and allow people to enjoy it.
 That's great.
 But renovating that building does not require building an enormous resort around it, as anyone who has renovated any of the dozens of historic buildings in Galena knows.
 Focusing on the Marine Hospital is simply a fig leaf hiding the naked reality of his desire to build a huge commercial development that will attract as many people as he can fit on-site.

 Please help the cause by making a donation in any amount you can.
-Contributed funds are to be used to defray costs of signs, ads, and other expenses related to outreach and information, as well as to obtain professional guidance on the city process steps (such as annexation, final plan review and decision) and options for getting to a better outcome.
-Checks can be sent to "Park the Parker," P.O.
-Box 311, Galena, IL 61036
+Contributed funds are to be used to defray costs of signs, ads, and other expenses related to outreach and information, but most funds will be used to support Wendy Clark's lawsuit against the City of Galena.

 Sign up to receive news and ways you can help Park the Parker!